roumail/dev-env-setup/README.md

 2. Bracketed Paste: Use terminal emulators that support bracketed paste (e.g., iTerm2, Alacritty) to allow standard Ctrl/Cmd+C/V operations.
 3. Clipboard Sharing Tools: Explore tools like clipboardctl or xsel that facilitate clipboard sharing between the host and the container.

+### Bash history mounting

+Before launching the container, ensure the bash history file exists on your host.
+Without a pre-existing file, the volume mount - "${BASH_HISTORY_FPATH}:/root/.bash_history" may create a directory instead of a file.
+The cause of this behavior remains unclear.
+For more details, see this [discussion](https://stackoverflow.com/questions/34134343/single-file-volume-mounted-as-directory-in-docker).

+An additional issue was observed where history -w inside the container failed to write to the mounted file.
+Deleting and recreating the file on the host resolved the problem.
+To mitigate this, the Docker Compose configuration includes a touch command to ensure the file is created and writable before container startup.